SummerOfBitcoin/code-challenge-2024-humblenginr/SOLUTION.md

 We will start with these validations, and run the tests, and then based on the results we can add more rules.

 ### Assigning fee/size
 Here we basically have to calculate the transaction fees for the given transaction, and then store them in a map that has transaction id as the key and the (fee/size) as the value.
+What do we keep as the size?
+Serialized transaction size(with or without witness?)

+Let us first mine a block and see if our valid txns are actually valid
 ## Coinbase transaction

 ## Mining a block
+We need to do the following things:
+1. Select a list of transactions to put in the block
+2. Create a candidate block
+3. Create coinbase transaction
+4. Calculate the Merkle root
+5. Find the nonce